1% at Asda

 If you're affected by escape of water and need help and advice on making a claim, call 0800 479 8711.
 Before calling, please have your policy number and as many details of the damage as possible to hand, as this will speed up your claim.

-You can find the contact details of your insurer on your policy documents or in your online customer zone.
+You can find the contact details of your insurer on your policy documents.

 Find this story useful?
 Share it with a friend